freeburg logo

 • Weeks to months on furlough

-Because these employees receive pay only for the hours they work, the terms of the furlough can impact any or all the hours they would usually be on the payroll.
+Because these employees receive pay only for the hours they work, the terms of the furlough can impact any or all the hours they would normally be on the payroll.

-For salaried employees, furloughs must be in blocks of at least one week each.
-Salaried employees must earn their full salary for any week they work because of their exempt status.
-The FLSA requires explicitly exempt employees to receive payment for any week they perform work — regardless of the number of hours they’ve put in during that week.
-The only way to furlough exempt employees is to do so for an entire week/s.
+For salaried employees furloughs will need to be in blocks of at least 1 week each.
+Salaried employees, because of their exempt status, need to earn their full salary for any week in which they work.
+California furlough law specifically requires exempt employees receive pay for any week in which they perform work — regardless of the number of hours they’ve put in during that week.
+The only way to furlough exempt employees is to do so for entire weeks at a time.

 Furlough Structures